KatherineTurpenoff/ELK_Stack_Project/README.md

 - Once you are in your anisible container you will need to navigate to ~/etc/ansible.
 - Copy the [.yml](/yml_Playbooks/) files to the ansible directory in /etc/.
 - Update the hosts file to include the webserver IPs and the elk server IP, this is done so the playbook will run on the correct machines.
-Run the following commands to edit the hosts file:
+Run the following command to edit the hosts file:

  - nano hosts